Recent Blog Articles

 Many types of arthritis cannot be prevented and lack medical treatments that reliably work.
 Gout is different - the treatment is usually straightforward and highly effective.
 So, if you have gout, ask your doctor about treatment options.
 Although gout is on the rise, there are now good treatment options for this ancient disease.

 The Health Letter thanks Dr. Robert Shmerling for his help with this article.
-Dr. Shmerling is the clinical chief of the Division of Rheumatology at Beth Israel Deaconess Medical Center in Boston.
+Dr. Shmerling is a Senior Feculty Editor for Harvard Health Publishing and is a member of its Editorial Advisory Board.